solana-developers/solana-cookbook/docs/th/core-concepts/pdas.md

 - PDAs are 32 byte strings that look like public keys, but don’t have corresponding private keys
 - `findProgramAddress` will deterministically derive a PDA from a programId and seeds (collection of bytes)
 - A bump (one byte) is used to push a potential PDA off the ed25519 elliptic curve
-- Programs can sign for their PDAs by providing the seeds and bump to [invoke_signed](https://docs.solana.com/developing/programming-model/calling-between-programs#program-signed-accounts)
+- Programs สามารถ sign for their PDAs by providing the seeds and bump to [invoke_signed](https://docs.solana.com/developing/programming-model/calling-between-programs#program-signed-accounts)
-- A PDA can only be signed by the program from which it was derived
+- A PDA สามารถ only be signed by the program from which it was derived
 - In addition to allowing for programs to sign for different instructions, PDAs also provide a hashmap-like interface for [indexing accounts](../guides/account-maps.md)
 :::

 # ลงลึก

 PDAs are an essential building block for developing programs on Solana.
-With PDAs, programs can sign for accounts while guaranteeing that no external user could also generate a valid signature for the same account.
-In addition to signing for accounts, certain programs can also modify accounts held at their PDAs.
+With PDAs, programs สามารถ sign for accounts while guaranteeing that no external user could also generate a valid signature for the same account.
+In addition to signing for accounts, certain programs สามารถ also modify accounts held at their PDAs.

 ![Accounts matrix](./account-matrix.png)